Chart Color Schemes

 Paradise is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Paradise's dwelling structure, as per the latest Census, consisted of 75.7% houses and 24.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Adelaide metro's breakdown of 75.2% houses and 24.9% other dwellings.
-Home ownership in Paradise stood at 38.6%, with mortgaged dwellings at 32.6% and rented ones at 28.8%.
-The median monthly mortgage repayment in Paradise was $1,597, higher than Adelaide metro's average of $1,562.
-The median weekly rent in Paradise was $330, slightly above Adelaide metro's figure of $320.
-Nationally, Paradise's mortgage repayments were lower at $1,597 compared to the Australian average of $1,863, and rents were also lower at $330 versus the national figure of $375.
+The latest Census evaluation showed that dwelling structures in Paradise consisted of 75.7% houses and 24.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Paradise was at 38.6%, with mortgaged dwellings at 32.6% and rented dwellings at 28.8%.
+The median monthly mortgage repayment in the area was $1,597, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure for Paradise was $330, compared to Adelaide metro's $320.
+Nationally, Paradise's mortgage repayments were lower at $1,597 versus the Australian average of $1,863, and rents were also lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing